Our board of Directors

 Inclusion Action In Ontario is run by a passionate, dedicated group of individuals who all strive for inclusion within the education system and their respective communities.

-Paula Boutis is a municipal and land use planning lawyer working in south west Ontario.
+Paula Boutis is municipal lawyer, who learned about special education law after the birth of her oldest daughter.
 She has a strong interest in social justice issues, including working to break down systemic barriers that prevent students with disabilities from fully experiencing educational opportunities free from discrimination.
 Consistent with the United Nations Convention on the Rights of Persons with Disabilities, Paula seeks to improve inclusive education practice in the regular education classroom.

 “Representatives of [IAO] gave me my first introduction to what a truly inclusive educational experience would look like for students with disabilities.
 Since discovering it, I have never looked back when it comes to my own daughter’s experience.
 I have truly come to believe that an inclusive education is the foundation of an inclusive life.”